Updated: Jun 27

 Let's get straight in to it... there are several structures within the hip region that can give rise to hip pain.
 This list includes capsules, ligaments, tendons, bone and joint surfaces.
 Single incidences causing hip pain include tripping or falling, getting your foot caught in a pothole and twisting, or injury during sport can give rise to hip malalignment and pain.

-HOWEVER, much more commonly, hip pain develops almost out of no where!
-Very commonly, the reason for this is the joint being in a poor position for a long period of time...think of it as poor hip posture.
+-Lying And Sleeping With A Painful Hip In The Wrong Position ]f fv no where!
+Very commonly, the refor this is the joint being in a poor position for a long period of time...think of it as poor hip posture.
 As a result, the structures (mentioned in the first paragraph) around the hip adapt to the new position and become less adaptable when we place take it out of that position.
 Like during running, walking, jumping or deep squatting.
 From there the hip joint is gets weaker and irritated and a hip pain cycle begins.

 So what causes this poor hip positioning?
 And how can you get hip pain relief.